-Analysis: UW head coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem
+Analysis: UW coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem

 “We’ve got to make sure, if there’s any deficiency in any area on our team, that we’re ready to cover up for that,” Lake said of the suddenly depleted wide receiver room.
 “We didn’t do a good job tonight of doing that.”

 In the end, this comes down to a coaching issue.
-Even the Grizzlies’ coaches would agree that Washington has much more talent than Montana.
+Even the Grizzlies coaches would agree that Washington has much more talent than Montana.
 And on Saturday, the Huskies had a sizable home-field advantage as well.

 And yet, simply put, Washington was not prepared to win.